 - An Introduction Packet will be set to you upon registration.

 - This course is 4 hours long, including 2.5 hours classroom and 1.5 hours range time.

 - This course does not include stress induction.

 - Trainees will be expected to sign a waiver to partake in class.

-- A training certificate will be provided upon course completion.
-Please email K&B staff at firstname.lastname@example.org upon enrollment with your name the way you would like it to appear on your certificate.
+- A training certificate can be provided upon course completion.
+Please email K&B staff upon enrollment at firstname.lastname@example.org if this is required, and provide your name the way you would like it to appear on your certificate.